On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Results

-Since $f$ is analytic, having a single substitution of a real matrix $\mathbf{A}$ with $f(\mathbf{A}) \neq 0$ necessarily implies that the zeroes of $f$ form a set of (Borel) measure zero.
-Fortunately, such a matrix $\mathbf{A}$ is easily constructed by adding rows of zeroes to any $\min(2k,m) \times m$ Vandermonde matrix as described above (so that each term in the product above for $f$ is nonzero).
-Hence, almost every $n \times m$ matrix with $n \geq \min(2k,m)$ satisfies \eqref{SparkCondition}.
+Since $f$ is analytic, having a single substitution of a real matrix $\mathbf{A}$ satisfying $f(\mathbf{A}) \neq 0$ implies that the zeroes of $f$ form a set of (Borel) measure zero.
+Such a matrix is easily constructed by adding rows of zeroes to a $\min(2k,m) \times m$ Vandermonde matrix as mentioned previously, so that every sum in the product defining $f$ above is strictly positive.
+Thus, almost every $n \times m$ matrix with $n \geq \min(2k,m)$ satisfies \eqref{SparkCondition}.